 Innovation - allocate greater resources towards translating science into commercial products.
 This can be achieved by better co-ordination of diagnostic funding activity across the various UK Government organizations (NIHR, Innovate etc.) and a focus on innovation in manufacturing and investment in manufacturing capability.
-The critical difference to make will be to ensure that funding does not just develop the ideas here but translates them in to products which are made in the UK to boost our manufacturing capability in IVDs.
+The critical difference to make will be to ensure that funding does not just develop the ideas here but translates them into products which are made in the UK to boost our manufacturing capability in IVDs.
 When developing this capacity, the focus should be on automated manufacturing to enable the UK to compete with low labour-cost countries.

 The Government should also ensure that tax and funding policies related to innovation should be properly targeted.
-Specific policies should include;
+Specific policies should include:

-- A clear roadmap for additional public investment this will help to encourage private investment and aim to close the gap between the UK and comparable countries such as Germany, who already invest almost 3% of GDP. - Maintain the balance of funding across research and innovation in the dual support system and allocate public resources to diverse streams, from the Charity Research Support fund, to the network of Catapults that drive innovation. - Align tax regimes, access to long term patient capital, and support for medicines manufacturing and uptake to create and internationally competitive environment for private research. - We would endorse funding that is at least sustained to support the NIHR and in particular their MedTech & IVD Co-Operatives programme which supports new IVD technologies and start- up companies as well as now running the CONDOR platform for evaluating new tests for COVID-19. - A high-level National Clinical Director for Diagnostics, tasked with promoting and coordinating the rollout of IVDs across the NHS and ensuring the rapid take up of these devices in all settings, from GP surgeries, pharmacies and hospitals.
-The Director should have the powers to ensure that any funding for IVDs is best directed to where it can make the most impact for patients and encourage innovative practices. - We also support the proposals outlined by the Office for Life Sciences in their submission to the Spending Review - we believe that these complement our ideas and would help to strengthen and grow the UK IVD sector.
+- A clear roadmap for additional public investment this will help to encourage private investment and aim to close the gap between the UK and comparable countries such as Germany, who already invest almost 3% of GDP. - Maintain the balance of funding across research and innovation in the dual support system and allocate public resources to diverse streams, from the Charity Research Support fund, to the network of Catapults that drive innovation. - Align tax regimes, access to long term patient capital, and support for medicines manufacturing and uptake to create an internationally competitive environment for private research.

-Manufacturing - As referred above, building the UK critical mass by supporting investment in manufacturing in the UK will be vital in ensuring, amongst other things, that we have the capacity to rapidly scale up our testing ability in the face of future pandemics.
-This can be done on a macro-level, providing organizations like the Northern Powerhouse with financial support to invest in manufacturing-focused diagnostic business, or on a company-level, provision of asset-backed support to allow SMEs to grow and scale-up, or as above under Innovation, greater R&D funding for automated manufacture and innovation in manufacturing processes.
-This can also be supported on the supply side through additional measures, for example export tax credits, to promote the manufacture of products that have real export potential.
+Scaling up advanced manufacturing - As referred above, building the UK critical mass by supporting investment in manufacturing in the UK will be vital in ensuring, amongst other things, that we have the capacity to rapidly scale up our innovative SMEs.
+This can be done on a macro-level, providing organisations like the Northern Powerhouse with financial support to invest in manufacturing-focused diagnostic business, or on a company-level, provision of asset-backed support to allow SMEs to grow and scale-up, or as above under Innovation, greater R&D funding for automated manufacture and innovation in manufacturing processes.

+Scaling up can also be supported on the supply side through additional measures, for example export tax credits, to promote the manufacture of products that have real export potential, in line with government policy to boost out trade with the rest of the world.

-People - Developing a large pool of talent within the UK to support the growth of the sector will underpin all other efforts - advanced research and manufacturing simply cannot happen without a highly-skilled workforce.
+Investing in people - Developing a large pool of talent within the UK to support the growth of the sector will underpin all other efforts - advanced research and manufacturing simply cannot happen without a highly-skilled workforce.
 Investment in higher education should be a priority, e.g. to develop a specific diagnostic apprenticeship, alongside building diagnostic-focused research and degrees capability within UK universities (who should have a direct remit to work collaboratively with the UK businesses) and supporting more directly UK industry and their investment in training and development.